Central African Republic: Families in Bouar seek refuge in church after rebel attacks

-Category: World Hits: 2Armed groups opposed to President Faustin-Archange Touadéra carried out attacks on the town of Bouar in northwestern Central African Republic on January 7 and 9.
+Category: World Hits: 3Armed groups opposed to President Faustin-Archange Touadéra carried out attacks on the town of Bouar in northwestern Central African Republic on January 7 and 9.
 Since then, more than 5,000 people have sought refuge in the town’s cathedral.
 Even though calm has returned, the town remains paralysed and the humanitarian situation is getting worse, according to the bishop who has welcomed families into the cathedral.

 Read more https://observers.france24.com/en/africa/20210118-central-african-republic-bouar-rebel-attacks-church